pschiffmann/react-rfcs/text/0000-use-for-each.md

 ```

 The second code listing (with the `for ... of` loop) is not valid React code, because it violates the [Rules of Hooks](https://react.dev/reference/rules/rules-of-hooks).
-The first code listing (with the `useForEach` hook) is valid React code, follows the Rules of Hooks, and achieves the same goal.
+The first code listing (with the `useForEach` Hook) is valid React code, follows the Rules of Hooks, and achieves the same goal.

 ### Associating state with keys

 If you need to store some state for each of your keys, you have two options.

-1. You can store the state for each key inside a separate state hook, like this:
+1. You can store the state for each key inside a separate state Hook, like this:

    ```tsx
    function ChatApp({ roomIds }) {